-Seed - dried, parched and ground into a meal, then added to flour and used in making cakes etc[
+Seed - dried, parched and ground into a meal, then eaten as a gruel or added to flour and used in making cakes etc[

-Young stems - cooked.
+Young stem segments - cooked.
 Boiled or roasted, then used like green beans[

-A poultice of the heated plant has been applied to the breasts of a nursing mother in order to encourage milk flow[
+A poultice of the heated stem segments has been applied to the breasts of a nursing mother in order to encourage milk flow[

-The following notes are for O. ficus indica.
+The following notes are for Opuntia ficus indica.
 They almost certainly also apply to this species[